 There are three levels - basic, advanced, and training for facilitators.
 HROC: (pronounced HE-rock) HROC is a three day experiential workshop modeled on AVP that deals with the personal and community trauma from the violent conflicts in the region.
+There is a basic workshop with a follow-up day and then a community celebration.
 Past webinars – Webinars – Zehr Institute for Restorative Justice – Center for Justice & Peacebuilding – Eastern Mennonite University.
 New webinars will resume in September 2014.

 Past webinars can be viewed below.
 Spring 2014 Guest: Annmarie Early Our understanding of what it means to be human is undergoing rapid change.
 We are learning that humans use emotion and patterns of connection and disconnection to navigate the world.
-Restorative justice in New Zealand best practice — Ministry of Justice, New Zealand.
+Guests: Jacqueline Roebuck Sakho, Shiv Desai, and Nekima Levy-Pounds Michelle Alexander’s book, The New Jim Crow: Mass Incarceration in the Age of Color Blindness, has gained widespread attention for its compelling analysis of the relationship between mass incarceration and racism in the U.S. Restorative justice in New Zealand best practice — Ministry of Justice, New Zealand.
 The need for guidance on the use of restorative justice processes is increasingly recognised.

 James Madison.
 Monday - Friday8:00 AM - 12:001:00 PM - 5:00 Restorative Justice A restorative justice process is one in which the parties with a stake in a particular offense (the victim, the offender, and community members) are supported and voluntarily participate, with the assistance of facilitator, in a discussion of the circumstances surrounding the harm.

 The purpose is to understand its underlying causes, the effects on those who have been harmed, and to address the parties’ needs for healing and reparation.
 Restorative Justice provides opportunities to ask and answer questions, share stories, express feelings, and hopefully develop a better understanding of the other.
-A Variety of Methods The format can look differently depending on the needs of those involved.
 Office of Student Conduct.
 Restorative Justice is a theory for how to deal with violations of law, policies and norms.